websight-io/docs/docs/docs/developers/development/dialogs/index.md

 "ws:disallowedContext": ["edit"]
 ```

 To hide an element in dialog, the request from Front-End which fetches it has to contain the additional parameter `context`.
 If the context value matches one of `ws:dissallowedContext` values, then the field won’t be rendered.
+To check request details, go to the [Swagger documentation](http://localhost:8080/apps/apidocs#/apps/websight-dialogs-service/docs/api.html).

 ### Conditions
 To show or hide a particular field depends on other fields’ state you can use a `ws:display` node.